GovTech-CSG/Autowasp/README.md

 ### First time: ###
 1. Click the **Fetch WSTG Checklist** button to fetch the checklist from the forked [WSTG documentation](https://github.com/GovTech-CSG/www-project-web-security-testing-guide/blob/master/v42/4-Web_Application_Security_Testing/README.md).
 (Note: this may take a few minutes due to the number of pages)
-2. To avoid downloading the WSTG checklist every time you open Autowasp, you may click **Save a Local WSTG Checklist** and save the checklist to your local machine.
-Subsequently, when you use Autowasp, you should choose **Load local checklist** to start your penetration testing work.
+2. If you are working in an offline environment, click **Load local checklist** to start your penetration testing work.
+Do note that local checklist may not be updated frequently.
 	![fetchChecklist](./images/fetchChecklist.gif)

 ### Subsequent times: ###